 After Pope blessing, Duterte challenges abusive priests to 'showdown'

-Philippine President Rodrigo Duterte launched an angry rebuke on Thursday of priests and bishops critical of his drugs war, accusing them of homosexuality, corruption and of abusing children.
+Philippine President Rodrigo Duterte launched an angry rebuke on Thursday of priests and bishops critical of his drug war, accusing them of homosexuality, corruption and of abusing children.

 - Posted 20 Jan 2017 20:28